lucas-alba/Language-Model/README.md

 ## Usage
-- Run the program and it will generate a sentence
+- Running the program will generate a random sentence
 - Follows the grammar rules for American English
 - Counts the number of production rules used
 - Prints a tree to track the path the sentence took